-What sets your venue apart from others in the area?
+What sets your venue apart from others in the local area?
 It’s not the machines, the carpet design or comfortable chairs you just bought – though they all contribute.
 It’s the experience you create for customers—how you meet their needs and entrench your venue in their personal identity.
 Without these key factors to support your market offering, a consumer can (and will) choose any number of competitors who create a more memorable experience.
+And let’s face it – competition is tougher than ever!
 Customer connection must be part of your mission, and building those connections are no longer just the domain of marketing brochures or management presentations.

 FIRST, SECOND AND THIRD IMPRESSIONS MATTER

 If you think of every employee as a venue ambassador, you can increase your marketing and customer outreach efforts exponentially.
 But to turn employees into true venue ambassadors, existing walls and hierarchies must fall.
-On many surveys I have seen, cleanliness comes out at or near the top – this is something everyone can contribute to and be aware of, from the CEO downward.
+On many surveys we have seen, cleanliness comes out at or near the top – this is something everyone can contribute to and be aware of, from the Manager down.
 Be proud of your venue and the services you provide because patrons pick up on that.

-INTEGRATE THE EXPERIENCE INTO EVERY LEVEL OF THE CLUB
+INTEGRATE THE EXPERIENCE INTO EVERY LEVEL OF THE VENUE

-The customer journey starts when they enter the business and, ideally, winds up in a positive feedback loop of relationship maintenance.
-Along the way, everyone in your venue has an opportunity to do something if you allow them to do so.
+When does the customer journey start?
+Think before they even enter the physical business – online/telephone interactions, courtesy bus pick up or your car park.
+Ideally, this needs to wind up in a positive feedback loop of relationship maintenance.
+Along the way, every staff member in your venue has an opportunity to do something if you allow them to do so.
 A machine attendant may have a fantastic idea about a customer process that improves their experience or office staff may have had a great experience at another venue that you could adopt.
 The list is endless, and the point is communication allows for everyone to be included, your venue will be better for it.

 Everyone should have the ability to take ownership of their positions and add value to the customer experience.
 They may not work the gaming floor or restaurant, or send out the monthly newsletter, but they should be able to connect the dots between their work and a customer outcome.